-I am going to show you which three ways work best, an electric sharpener, a sharpening stone, or a manual sharpener.
+I am going to show you which three ways that work best:

 Stainless steel knives have a hardness of about 6.5, while ceramic knives are a solid 9.5.
 In comparison, the diamond is a 10, just 0.5 above ceramic.

-We have made a list of the steps and tips that you will need to follow in order to restore your dull ceramic kitchen knife.
+We have made a list of the steps and tips that you will need to follow in order to restore the sharpness of your dull ceramic kitchen knife.

 Table of Contents

 Here are some of the best methods to get your knives back into tip-top shape.

 Method One – Electric Knife Sharpener

 Investing in an electric knife sharpener might be a good idea if you are someone who likes to cook often.
 This tool can be used to sharpen most kinds of knives, provided that the one that you have purchased is of good quality.

 As previously mentioned, ceramic kitchen knives are incredibly hard.
 To sharpen them, you will need an electric knife sharpener that contains diamonds.